yegor256/xembly/README.md

 ADD 'order';
 ```

-Even if the node with the same name already exists, a new node
+Even if a node with the same name already exists, a new node
 will be added.
 Use `ADDIF` if you need to add only if the same-name node
 is absent.

-After execution, `ADD` directive moves the cursor to the nodes just added.
+After the execution, the `ADD` directive moves the cursor to the nodes just added.

 ### ADDIF

-`ADDIF` directive adds a new node to every node of the current set,
+The `ADDIF` directive adds a new node to every node of the current set,
-only if it's absent. `ADDIF` expects exactly one argument, which
+only if it is absent. `ADDIF` expects exactly one argument, which
 is the name of the node to be added (case sensitive):

 ```text